-I've also worked with a number of brands on copywriting, strategy, consultancy and research.
+I've also worked with a number of brands and platforms on copywriting, strategy, consultancy and research, including Adobe, Apple, Lenovo, Chanel, Ace & Tate, Anyways, It's Nice That, Directors Library and Carpenters Workshop Gallery.
 I'm open to paid opportunities, please get in touch if you'd like to discuss.

 - “I don’t want to do anything about dying anymore”: Marina Abramović on why she’s had enough of death